Learning Experience Designer

 My Role

-Research and needs analysis · Course concept development · Lesson model design (Kolb's Cycle) · Student Journey Map (SJM) · Scientific Passport — an original framework developed from scratch.
+Research · Stakeholder interviews · Course concept · Outcomes design · Lesson-level design · Student Journey Map · Scientific Passport

 Design Process